-2.6 Performing sensitivity analysis
+2.5.12 Performing sensitivity analysis with the TS ODE Solvers

 The TS library provides a framework based on discrete adjoint models for sensitivity analysis for ODEs and DAEs.
 The ODE/DAE solution process (henceforth called the forward run) can be obtained by using either explicit or implicit solvers in TS, depending on the problem properties.
 Currently supported method types are TSRK (Runge-Kutta) explicit methods and TSTHETA implicit methods, which include TSBEULER and TSCN.